-Today I post one of my favorite all time photos I have ever taken.
+Today I post one of my favorite all-time photos I have ever taken.
 I took this photo of my Dad almost a year before he passed away on September 15, 2014.
 I didn’t shoot much 4×5 back then although I had been shooting it for years – it just wasn’t something I did very often – sporadic at best.
 I asked my Dad to sit for a portrait outdoors and he obliged.
 He was not in great health but was very patient while I set up the camera.
-I tilted the lens just a bit to keep only his eyes in focus, snapped the shutter, then put things away and basically forgot about that sheet of film for 18 months.
-In early 2015 I was developing some film that had been laying around the house.
+I tilted the lens just a bit to keep only his eyes in focus, snapped the shutter, then put things away, and basically forgot about that sheet of film for 18 months.
+In early 2015 I was developing some film that had been lying around the house.
 As I pulled the film out of the wash, my heart skipped a beat when I saw this image.
-Of course it was a negative so I wasn’t sure it was great yet, but I knew I had an image of my Dad that I had forgotten about.
+Of course, it was a negative so I wasn’t sure it was great yet, but I knew I had an image of my Dad that I had forgotten about.
 After the film dried I rushed and to scan it.
 As the image came up on my computer screen I almost cried.
-It was the perfect image – my Dad reaching back to my, giving me a gift that will last forever – a large format portrait of him, the only one I own and now a prized possession.
+It was the perfect image – my Dad reaching back to me, giving me a gift that will last forever – a large format portrait of him, the only one I own and now a prized possession.

 About James Pratt

 I am an Oklahoma based writer, commercial photographer, editorial photographer and adventurer based in Oklahoma City.
 I love telling stories about people.
 A motorcycle is my preferred means of travel, and I have over 5,000 hours piloting small airplanes.
 My editorial photography has been published in hundreds of magazines and my commercial photography has been used by dozens of companies worldwide.